 In the simplest case, the SE performs management tasks that are triggered by various actions.
 For example, a service request may trigger actions in the management plane by the coupling between service side and management side that is defined via a subset of the SE management capabilities.
 A typical case is the reporting of an event, a mechanism described in more detail in Section 5.2.5.
 Another example is the triggering of a management function by invocation of the SE's capability from another SE's capability.
-A very typical interaction of this kind is a distributed real-time aggregation process that is set up between different SE's, aggregation being defined in detail in Section □.
+A very typical interaction of this kind is a distributed real-time aggregation process that is set up between different SE's, aggregation being defined in detail in Section 4.1.
 Yet another example is the triggering of a management action via one of the management points defined in Section 3.1.
-In general, the possible ways of triggering management functions of the specific SE, in particular, the specific set of management capabilities that the SE contains.
+In general, the possible ways of triggering management functions of the considered SE are manifold and strongly depend on the purpose and task of the specific SE, in particular, the specific set of management capabilities that the SE contains.